 Located in the serene Arizona desert, you’ll find our eating disorder facility in Mesa that serves adolescents ages 10-17 of all genders.
-This center offers a higher level of care with residential treatment, 24/7 nursing oversight and headed by a full-time medical director.
+This center offers a high level of care with residential treatment, 24/7 nursing oversight and a full-time medical director.
 We are conveniently located to support those in the surrounding Phoenix area, yet close enough to the Phoenix Sky Harbor Airport to accommodate patients and families coming from out of state.
-For your convenience, our concierge treatment program will assist you in scheduling air travel and lodging, and will provide free ground transportation to our facility.
+For your convenience, the concierge at our facility will assist you in scheduling air travel and lodging, and will provide free ground transportation to our facility.

-The 24-bed facility makes it one of Center for Discovery’s largest residential treatment programs and have the highest level of staff-to-patient ratio for even more support.
+The 24-bed facility makes Mesa one of Center for Discovery’s largest residential treatment programs with the highest staff-to-patient ratio for even more support.
 What sets Mesa apart is that treatment is geared to patients who are in need of more nutritional rehabilitation.
 The Mesa center feels like a residence within a medical environment, in which enhanced psychiatric approaches from expert healthcare professionals take place.

 Food Is Medicine for the Brain